andrewbanchich/forty-jekyll-theme/_posts/2017-11-1-students4nuclear.md

 <h3>Students for Nuclear</h3>

 What’s your story of becoming a nuclear advocate?
-Consider writing for Students for Nuclear!
+Consider writing for <a href="http://www.students4nuclear.org">Students for Nuclear</a>!
 We are a collection of students who all feel strongly about the benefits of nuclear power, and we’d love to have you!
-Email contact@students4nuclear.org if you’re interested!
+Email <a href="mailto:contact@students4nuclear.org">contact@students4nuclear.org </a> if you’re interested!